Healthy Recipes Blog

 • Sauteed onions: These are an optional topping, but I highly recommend them.
 They greatly enhance the flavor of these burgers.
 If you don't have them on hand, you can use one of two recipes - sauteed onions or caramelized onions.

-• Cheese: Smoked gouda is wonderful in this recipe.
+• Cheese: Smoked Gouda is wonderful in this recipe.
 Other tasty options include extra-sharp cheddar cheese and smoked cheddar.

 Instructions

-Your first step is to gently work the spices into the meat.
+Gently work the spices into the meat.
 Divide the seasoned ground beef into four portions and shape them into patties.
 Arrange the patties in a cast-iron skillet.
 Gently push down on the center of each patty to create a dimple.

 Four dimpled burgers in a skillet.